Smoothieware/SmoothieV2/Firmware/README.md

 Initial Bootstrap
 -----------------
 V2 does not have a bootloader, the firmware itself can flash itself and do updates etc.
-To bootstrap the inital firmware (or to recover from bad firmware or bricking) you can use a jlink to flash the firmware or use the STLINKV3 drag and drop, or use the builtin USB flashing and dfu-util.
+To bootstrap the inital firmware (or to recover from bad firmware or bricking) you can use a jlink to flash the firmware or use the STLINKV3 drag and drop, or use the BOOT0 USB flashing and dfu-util.

+If using the STM32H745 you must first set the option bytes to only boot the M7 core... (not needed for STM32H743)

+    STM32_Programmer_CLI -c port=swd -ob BCM4=0
+    (use port=usb1 if using BOOT0 mode)

+To unbrick if bad option bytes have been set...
+    STM32_Programmer_CLI -c port=swd -rdu –ob rdp=0x0

+or to see all option bytes...
+    STM32_Programmer_CLI -c port=swd -ob displ

+JLink has a better tool which fixes everything...
+    JLinkSTM32 -device STM32H745ZI_M7 -if SWD

 Subsequent Updates
 ------------------
 If the firmware is running then just copy the firmware bin to the sdcard as flashme.bin and reboot.
 You can use the ```update``` command if you have a network connected.
-There are also various ways to get the firnware onto the sdcard over the serial ports, and then use the ```flash``` command.
+There are also various ways to get the firmware onto the sdcard over the serial ports, name it flashme.bin and then use the ```flash``` command.

 Debugging and Flashing
 ----------------------